fgmart/fgmart.github.io/_pages/about.md

 valued members of our community.

-Please see [information about the degree programs](https://caicc.utsa.edu/programs/) are stewarded by our new college and some of your [questions answered here](https://www.utsa.edu/strategicplan/initiatives/academic/ai-cyber-computing-data-science/faq/).
+Please see [information about the degree programs](https://caicc.utsa.edu/programs/) stewarded by our new college and some of your [questions answered here](https://www.utsa.edu/strategicplan/initiatives/academic/ai-cyber-computing-data-science/faq/).
 Please [email me](mailto:fred.martin@utsa.edu?subject=CAICC questions and